logo

 MANHATTAN MAP

-Here is an overview map showing a rough outline of the various neighborhoods of Manhattan.
+Here is an map showing a rough outline of the various neighborhoods of Manhattan.
 Take note that in reality, neighborhood lines are not as well-defined.
-Personal opinions exist as to where neighborhoods start and end.
+You will not see signs for these neighborhoods as you explore.
+Personal opinions also exist as to where neighborhoods actually start and end.
 There are also a variety of small neighborhoods that I have not included in this map.
 I also have not included the uppermost portions of Manhattan.
-If you can digest the general locations of the major neighborhoods shown below, you will have developed a great sense of the overall layout of Manhattan.
+If you can digest the general locations of the major neighborhoods shown below, you will have earned a solid sense of the overall layout of Manhattan.

 manhattan map